Home » Projects » Mturoute.php

 Mturoute sends a non-fragmentable icmp probe to the target IP address with a given payload size.
 Since the do-not-fragment bit is set, any network equipment that has an MTU setting which is smaller than the packet size will drop the packet.

 This process is repeated, narrowing the search space by ~50% with each cycle, terminating once the highest possible probe size has been converged upon.
-It then adds the 28 bits of ICMP protocol overhead before reporting results.
+It then adds the 28 bytes of ICMP protocol overhead before reporting results.

 • In -t "traceroute" mode, mturoute performs this same process for each hop between you and the specified host.
 The output is abbreviated (only the +/- characters remaining to indicate progress), outputting a single MTU value for each hop.